Zyfurr/Zyfurr.github.io/index.md

 nav_exclude: true
 ---

-# Lab 1: Hello Zynq
+# Lab 4: Labs 1 and 2 Using Jupyter Notebooks

 ## Description

-In this lab, you will learn how to build a simple System on Chip (SoC) using the Xilinx Vivado design suite.
-The SoC will be built around the Zynq UltraScale+ MPSoC, which is a powerful System on Chip that contains both an FPGA fabric and a quad-core ARM Cortex-A53 processor.
-You will learn how to create the minimum hardware design necessary to run a simple "Hello World" application on the ARM processor, and how to use the AMD Vivado and Vitis SDK.
+In this lab, you will be reworking labs 1 and 2 using Jupyter Notebooks instead of Vitis.
+Jupyter Notebooks is an interactive computing environment that enables users to edit and run code through the use of notebooks.
+The code within these notebooks can be run in chunks for easy debugging, with the outputs readily available to you.
+Jupyter notebooks can be used for many things other than coding such as creating plots, interactive widgets, etc. Connection to your AMD FPGA through Jupyter Notebooks provides a more abstracted interface to allow users with less hardware background to program on an FPGA.
+In this lab you will learn to use this powerful environment to interface with your AMD FPGA from hardware intialization to running your matrix multiply application on the implemented microprocessor.

 ## Lab Objectives

-1. Create a simple Zynq Processing System (PS) design in Vivado
-2. Generate the necessary hardware files for software development
-3. Create a simple "Hello Zynq" application in Vitis SDK
+1. Download, flash and boot your AMD FPGA using AMD Pynq
+2. Access Jupyter Notebooks
+3. Initialize and synthesize your hardware design
-4. Run the application on the ARM processor
+4. Run Lab 1's Hello World application
+5. Modify and Run Lab 2's matrix multiply application

 ## Before You Start